schibsted/spid-tech-docs/resources/endpoints/eid-init-post.md

 :introduction

-Start a verification process and get an eID initialization reference to complete the process
+Start a verification process and get an eID initialization reference to complete the process.